-Barzani to step aside as Iraqi Kurdish president
+Barzani to step down as Iraqi Kurdish president

 Kirkuk is critical to the government coffers of both the KRG and the Iraqi government in Baghdad.
 Kurdish forces gained control of the mutli-ethnic city after Iraqi government forces abandoned it during the ISIS offensive in 2014.

-Barzani was the first president of Iraqi Kurdistan after its autonomy was constitutionally upheld by Iraq's government in 2005.
+Barzani was the first President of Iraqi Kurdistan after its autonomy was constitutionally upheld by Iraq's government in 2005.
 He is credited with ushering in a period of economic prosperity and fostering rapid urban development in its major cities.

 That economic boom ground to a halt in 2014 when ISIS began its brutal conquest of Iraq and Syria.
 Shortly after the rise of the extremist group, Barzani gave his strongest-ever indication that his government would be pursuing independence.